-MSNZ strives to achieve this through 3 pathways:
+MSNZ strives to achieve advocacy successes through 3 pathways:

-If you require advocacy support for your unique situation you can contact your Regional Field Worker who can provide individual support.
+If you require advocacy support for your unique situation you can contact your Regional Community Support Staff who can provide individual support.
 Find and contact your Regional MS Society here.

 We would love to hear from you via our online contact form if you would like to:

 - know more about MSNZs advocacy work

 - share your story about how any of these issues impact you

 - tell us how MSNZs advocacy has had a positive impact on your life

 - highlight an issue MSNZ should be aware of

 - contribute in any way to our advocacy work